Trans-Code/organizer-manual/README.md

 - __Everyone can do it__.
 Technology is for people and everyone can be a creator.
 Show the bigger picture and encourage attendees to try new things.
 - __It's all about the people__.
 People are the core of what we do.
 We create events that we would want to attend ourselves.
 Think about your attendees' experience, help them, be welcoming and make sure no one is lost.
 Be helpful and proactive.
 Smile, ask questions, make them feel awesome.

-### Using the Django Girls name
+### Using the Trans*Code name

-To use the Django Girls name for your workshop, you need to follow these steps:
+To use the Trans*Code name for your workshop, you need to follow these steps:
 * read this manual
-* apply to organize an event [here](http://djangogirls.org/organize/)
+* apply to organize an event by emailing info@trans-code.org
 * wait for our response
-* we will create a website and e-mail account in our domain
 * you can start!

-It is very important for us to know about all events that use the Django Girls name. __Please make sure not to use it, unless you contacted us__.
+It is very important for us to know about all events that use the Trans*Code name. __Please make sure not to use it, unless you contacted us__.

 ## Ready?

-Learn what it takes to organize a Django Girls event.
+Learn what it takes to organize a Trans*Code event.